Place de la Concorde

-It was the site of many notable public executions, including the executions of King Louis XVI, Marie Antoinette and Maximilien Robespierre in the course of the French Revolution, during which the square was temporarily renamed Place de la Révolution.
+It was the site of many notable public executions, including Louis XVI, Marie Antoinette and Maximilien Robespierre in the course of the French Revolution, during which the square was temporarily renamed the Place de la Révolution ('Revolution Square').
+It received its current name in 1795 as a gesture of reconciliation in the later years of the revolution, although later the original name was reverted for a period.
+A metro station is located at the northeastern corner of Place de la Concorde on Lines 1, 8, and 12 of the Paris Métro.

 History

 Design and construction

 The square was originally designed to be the site of an equestrian statue of King Louis XV, commissioned in 1748 by the merchants of Paris, to celebrate the recovery of King Louis XV from a serious illness.
-The site chosen for the statue was the large esplanade, or space between the revolving gate the Tuileries Gardens and the Cour-la-Reine, a popular lane for horseback riding at the edge of the city.
+The site chosen for the statue was the large esplanade, or space between the revolving gate, the Tuileries Garden and the Cour-la-Reine, a popular lane for horseback riding at the edge of the city.
 At the time, the Concorde bridge and the Rue de Rivoli did not exist, and the Rue Royale was a muddy lane that descended down to a marsh beside the Seine.

 The architect Ange-Jacques Gabriel made a plan for the site and the square was finished by 1772.
 It was in the form of an octagon, bordered by a sort of moat twenty meters wide, crossed by stone bridges, and surrounded by a stone balustrade.
-At the eight corners Gabriel placed stone stairways to descend into the place, which was divided into flowerbeds.
+At the eight corners Gabriel placed stone stairways to descend into the square, which was divided into flowerbeds.
 In the center of the gardens was the pedestal on which the statue stood.
-The statue, by Bouchardon, depicted the King on horseback as the victor of the Battle of Fontenoy, dressed as a Roman general, with a laurel wreath on his head.
-On the four corners of the pedestal, designed by Jean Chalgrin, are bronze statues by Jean-Baptiste Pigalle, depicting the virtues of great monarchs; Force, Justice, Prudence, and Peace.
+The statue, by Edmé Bouchardon, depicted the King on horseback as the victor of the Battle of Fontenoy, dressed as a Roman general, with a laurel wreath on his head.
+On the four corners of the pedestal, designed by Jean-François Chalgrin, are bronze statues by Jean-Baptiste Pigalle, depicting the virtues of great monarchs; Force, Justice, Prudence, and Peace.

 The statue was dedicated on 20 June 1763, but by this time the King had lost much of his popularity.
 A few days after its dedication, someone hung a placard on the statue, proclaiming: "Oh, the beautiful statue!
 Oh, the fine pedestal!
 The Virtues are under the feet, and Vice is in the saddle!"

-On the north side of the square, between 1760 and 1775, Gabriel planned and built two palatial buildings with identical facades.
-The classical facades were inspired by those created by Charles Perrault, the royal architect, for the facade of the Louvre.
+On the north side of the square, between 1760 and 1775, Gabriel planned and built two palatial buildings with identical façades.
+The classical façades were inspired by those created by Claude Perrault, the royal architect, for the façade of the Louvre.
 They were originally intended to be occupied by embassies, but in the end the east building became a depot for the Royal furnishings, then the headquarters of the French Navy, the Hôtel de la Marine.
 The west building was divided into individual properties for the nobility.